lipogg/textanalyse-mit-r/docs/07-Textanalyse-2.md

               I have 33 cars.
               My Bugatti has a w16 8.0L quad turbo.
               My TWO Ferrari 812 competizione have 6.5L v12s.
-              This is just the start.
+              This is just the start."
-              Please provide your email address so I can send a complete list of my car               collection and their respective enormous emissions."

 tate_toks <- tokens(tweet_tate)
 print(tate_toks, max_ntoken = 200)